microsoft/fluent-ui-react/specs/Checkbox.md

 | input     | actual checkbox element - what gets checked/unchecked  |
 | icon      | visual checkmark, sideways if indeterminate            |
 | box       | wraps input & icon - what actual gets the styling      |
+TODO: indeterminate state icon - need consensus on what this should look like

 ## DOM structure